leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 ## 1.

 Sarah is an aspiring angel investor.
+Her friends Nicholas, Alyson, and Chase have a magical business idea involving selling wooden sticks, and Sarah thinks it's going to be a huge hit.

+Sarah was about to invest three lifetime's worth of her savings into this business, when her other group of friends \[1\] Seth, Marc, Emma, and Amber pitch her an equally exciting idea involving bunnies.

 ## 2.

 ## 3. Edrolo OS - The World as a System

+## Footnotes

+1. Sarah's an exceptionally popular person

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)